projectatomic/adb-vagrant-registration/README.md

   config.registration.password

   # Give the URL of the subscription service to use (required for registering a
-  # system with the "Spacewalk Server", "Red Hat Satellite" or "Red Hat Network Classic").
+  # system with the "Spacewalk Server", "Red Hat Satellite", "Red Hat Network Classic"
+  # or "Suse Manager").
   # The configuration name is mapped to the `--serverUrl` option of rhnreg_ks command.
   #
   # The serverurl is mandatory and if you do not provide a value,